se-edu/learningresources/contents/javascript/Javascript-promises.md

 setTimeout(function (){
     x = "I have been updated";
+    console.log(x);
     setTimeout(function () {
         x = "I have been updated 2 times.";
+        console.log(x);
         setTimeout(function () {
             x = "I have been updated 3 times.";
+            console.log(x);
             // and so on...
         }, 1000);
     }, 1000);
 }, 1000);

 ```

-That's pretty ugly and it would be difficult for anyone to read your code and to understand what exactly is going on.
+This is what's infamously known as callback hell.
+It's a natural result of using too many callbacks, as this would result in the code becoming deeply nested.
+It would be difficult for anyone to read your code and to understand what exactly is going on.

-We can instead use Promises for cleaner code that would be easier to write and debug.
+We can instead use Promises for cleaner code that would be easier to read, write and debug.

 ## What is a Promise?